Skarlso/blogsource/content/posts/2017-02-15-how-to-https-with-hugo-letsencrypt-haproxy.md

 Information about Let's Encrypt can be found on their website here: [Let's Encrypt](https://letsencrypt.org).
 Let's Encrypt's client is now called [Certbot](https://certbot.eff.org/) which is used to generate the certificates.
-To get the latest code you either clone the repository [Certbot](https://github.com/certbot/certbot), or use an autodownloader:
+To get the latest code you either clone the repository [Certbot](https://github.com/certbot/certbot), or use an auto downloader:

 ~~~bash
 user@webserver:~$ wget https://dl.eff.org/certbot-auto